ciacob/my-lines/README.md

 # My Lines 😝

+> AI is most reliable when you ask it things you already know.

 > Programming is winning all battles while losing the war.

 > The problem with good software is that we want it better.